Cath Comley

 I trained as a registered nurse at the Royal London Hospital between 1990 – 1993.
 This training gave me experience in both the hospital and community settings.
 When I qualified I worked as a Staff Nurse on both neurosurgical wards at RLH Royal and Sophia.

 In 1998 I headed north, gaining experience in a variety of clinical nursing posts within the NHS, including bed management and senior sister on a surgical ward.
-At present I am working with the Clinical Commissioning Group (CCG) based in Stockport - responsible for planned care and cancer commissioning.
+I now work as commissioner for Cancer, Palliative Care and End of Life Care based in Stockport, part of Greater Manchester ICB.

-I joined the RLHLoN in 2010 and it is with great pride that I took on the role of President in 2017.
-I now share my time between the Royal London Hospital League of Nurses and the CCG.
+I joined the League of Nurses in 2010 and it is with great pride that I took on the role of President in 2017.
+I now share my time between the Royal London Hospital League of Nurses and the Locality.

 My interests include studying the World Wars especially the 1914-18 conflict and specifically, the development of military nursing/medical services.